 Drain and add the Korean Sweet Potato noodles or Dang Myeon.

 Add spicy sauce.
-Add 4 cups/1 L chicken stock** to the pot and using a portable gas burner or electric hot pot, bring to a boil.
+Add 4 cups/1 L seafood stock (or chicken stock)** to the pot and using a portable gas burner or electric hot pot, bring to a boil.
 (If you don’t own either option, see notes below).***

 Let everything simmer and bubble away for 10 minutes until the sausage is cooked through and the noodles are clear and pliable.
 You can use a set of tongs to mix around the spicy sauce into the bubbling stew.